Boundary Discontinuity Designs: Theory and Practice: Abstract

 \section{Abstract}

-We review the literature on boundary discontinuity (BD) designs, a powerful non-experimental research methodology that identifies causal effects by exploiting a thresholding treatment assignment rule based on a bivariate score and a boundary curve.
-This methodology generalizes standard regression discontinuity designs based on a univariate score and scalar cutoff, and has specific challenges and features related to its multi-dimensional nature.
-We synthesize the empirical literature by systematically reviewing over $80$ empirical papers, tracing the method's application from its formative uses to its implementation in modern research.
-In addition to the empirical survey, we overview the latest methodological results on identification, estimation and inference for the analysis of BD designs, and offer recommendations for practice.
+The boundary discontinuity (BD) design is a non-experimental method for identifying causal effects that exploits a thresholding rule based on a bivariate score and a boundary curve.
+This widely used method generalizes the univariate regression discontinuity design but introduces unique challenges arising from its multidimensional nature.
+We synthesize over $80$ empirical papers that use the BD design, tracing the method's application from its formative stages to its implementation in modern research.
+We also overview ongoing theoretical and methodological research on identification, estimation, and inference for BD designs employing local polynomial regression, and offer recommendations for practice.